DataBiosphere/data-portal/content/guides/userguides/matrices.md

 Normalization and batch correction techniques vary between processing methods and individual data contributors, and may not be consistent across the matrices available from the Data Portal.

-### Normalization and Batch Correction for DCP Generated Matrices
+### Normalization and Batch Correction for DCP-Generated Matrices
 - Data processed with the [standardized pipelines](/pipelines) are **not** normalized across nor within projects.

 - 10x matrices produced with the [Optimus Pipeline](/pipelines/optimus-workflow) only contain raw counts whereas [Smart-seq2 Pipeline](/pipelines/smart-seq2-workflow) matrices contain raw counts as well as normalized TPMs.
 These TPMs are calculated per individual cell (library preparation) and not across all cells within a project.

-- No batch correction is performed for DCP Generated Matrices.
+- No batch correction is performed for DCP-generated matrices.

-### Normalization and Batch Correction for Contributor Generated Matrices
+### Normalization and Batch Correction for Contributor-Generated Matrices
-- For Contributor Generated Matrices, normalization and/or batch correction techniques are used at the discretion of the project contributor and vary between projects.
+- For contributor-generated matrices, normalization and/or batch correction techniques are used at the discretion of the project contributor and vary between projects.

 - To learn more about the techniques used for a particular matrix, please reach out to the Contact listed on the Project's Information page.